-A student will be placed on probation if his/her cumulative GPA falls below 2.7.
+A student will be placed on academic probation at the time when his/her cumulative GPA falls below 2.70.

-A graduate student will be dismissed under one or more of the following conditions: his/her GPA continues to fall below 2.7 after one year of being on probation, lack of progress toward degree completion, or failing the comprehensive examinations twice.
+A graduate student may be academically dismissed under one or more of the following violations of satisfactory progress: his/her cumulative GPA remains below 2.70 after one year of being on academic probation, lack of progress toward degree completion, or failing the comprehensive examinations twice.

 Students whose undergraduate degrees were in majors other than mathematics or related fields may be conditionally admitted provided they complete the following minimum prerequisites as conditions: two years of calculus [the equivalent of MAT-150-152], multivariable calculus and linear algebra [the equivalent of MAT-260-262], and a course in statistics.
-Additionally, for the applied mathematics program, a course in computer programming is required.
+Additionally, a course in computer programming is required.

 The same readmission standards outlined in the Graduate Student Handbook and approval of the program director are observed for students in these programs.

-No more than two graduate courses (8 quarter credit hours) may be transferred from another DePaul program or institution provided that they are equivalent to courses offered in DePaul’s graduate program, and they did not count toward another degree.
+No more than two graduate courses (8 quarter credit hours or its semester equivalent) may be transferred from another DePaul program or institution provided that they are equivalent to courses offered in DePaul’s graduate program, and they did not count toward another degree either at DePaul or another institution.
+Written approval must come from graduate program director and associate dean for graduate studies.

 No undergraduate courses shall count toward the graduate degree.

-Requirements include, but are not limited to, twelve graduate courses (48 credit hours) at a minimum GPA of 2.7, and passing of Part-I and Part-II comprehensive examinations.
+Requirements include, but are not limited to, twelve graduate courses (48 credit hours) at a minimum cumulative GPA of 2.70, and passing of Part-I and Part-II comprehensive examinations.

 Graduation with Distinction